Volunteer at CareFirst

 These volunteers provide emotional support and companionship to hospice patients and their families.
 Visits are made to the patient’s location (i.e. nursing home, extended care facility, or private home) and time is spent interacting with the patient.
 You might just sit and talk, or play cards, or watch a favorite TV program, or talk about current events.
 Visits usually last from 15 minutes to a couple of hours.
 Volunteers do not provide any medical care.

-Some Hospice volunteers are more comfortable exercising their office skills than providing direct patient care.
-Office support volunteers regularly assist with filing, assembling patient information packets, copying manuals and handouts, shredding papers, helping with major mailings, and more.
+Some volunteers are more comfortable exercising their office skills than providing direct patient care.
+Office and administrative support volunteers regularly assist with filing, assembling patient information packets, copying manuals and handouts, shredding papers, helping with major mailings, and more.
 Other volunteers stand by to assist with special tasks and short-term clerical requests.

 For more information on volunteering at CareFirst, click here to download our brochure.